 r/forensics is a subreddit with 69k members.
-The most common kinds of discussions are advice requests and opportunities, and the community frequently discusses forensic, forensics, looking, career, and dna, and they frequently recommend/review books, microscope, and saw.
+The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses forensic, looking, forensics, crime scene, and job, and they frequently recommend/review books, microscope, and saw.

 Welcome!
 This is a place to talk about forensic science: ethics, education, employment, techniques, articles, and news.